The "Présentes" immersive exhibition

 Frequently asked questions

-Yes, the boat tour is free.
-However, you must reserve your time online in the dedicated area of our ticketing service.
+Yes, the boat is freely accessible on site.
+However, you can pre-book your time online on our website.

 For reasons of safety and preservation of the boat, high heels and stilettos may not be worn on the boat.

-The museum boat is open to all, free of charge and subject to registration.
-Find out all about the museum boat on our dedicated page.
-To find out on which quay it will be moored, consult the page dedicated to your town.
+The museum boat is open to all free of charge.
+To find out on which quay it will be moored, or to pre-book your slot, consult the page dedicated to your town.